goschtl/zope/zc.z3monitor/trunk/src/zc/z3monitor/README.txt

     <BLANKLINE>
         You can pass a database name, where "-" is an alias for the main database.
     <BLANKLINE>
-        By default, the statitics are for a sampling interval of 5 minutes.
+        By default, the statistics are for a sampling interval of 5 minutes.
 You can request another sampling interval, up to an hour, by passing a sampling interval in seconds after the database name.
     <BLANKLINE>